 First Job: “Working for my dad at his sample manufacturing company.”

-Annie worked as an editor for Pace, a content marketing agency, for 12 years before joining PIX-US.
-Some of the accounts she worked on at Pace include United Airlines, Four Seasons Hotels and Resorts, Verizon and Walmart.
+Annie worked as an editor for Pace, a content marketing agency, before joining PIX-US.
+Some of the accounts she worked on at the agency include United Airlines, Four Seasons Hotels and Resorts, Verizon and Walmart.
 Since Annie works remotely, the PIX-US office team hasn’t tired of seeing her face.
 “At least not yet,” says Creative Director Mark Wagoner “Truth be told we are super excited to have Annie on our the PIX-US team.
 She keeps us on track with big projects and the style guide.”
 Annie’s goal is to get the word out about the company’s services.
 “The PIX-US team offers CGI solutions not often found in this area of the country,” Annie says.
 “I want to make sure everyone knows about our work and appreciates the images from aesthetic and technical standpoints.”

 First job: Waitress at La Dolce Vita in Spencer, N.C.